AlgyJr/ios_guides/Application-Architecture.md

 A view may be responsible for managing the instantiation and layout of its subviews.
-However as you traverse up the [view hieararchy][viewhierarchy] ultimately you'll find some parent view that was instatiated by and inserted into the view hieararchy by a view controller.
+However as you traverse up the [view hieararchy][viewhierarchy] ultimately you'll find some parent view that was instantiated by and inserted into the view hierarchy by a view controller.
 View controllers are responsible for creating views and notifying views when they need to refresh themselves with the latest data from the model.